Jump to topic

 Dental fillings can be made of a white composite resin or silver amalgam (mercury mixed with silver, tin, zinc, and copper).

-Fillings close the hole and restore the function of the tooth.
+Fillings close the hole and restore tooth function.
 If a tooth is missing a large portion, a dental inlay can replace the missing part of the tooth.
 This restoration is often stronger and more durable than a dental filling.

 If the chip is on the front tooth or visible when smiling, the dentist will likely use a bonding technique.
 When bonding the tooth, the dentist uses ultraviolet light to bond a tooth-colored composite resin to the tooth's surface.